logoSemaphor

 This starts a local server at http://localhost:5173.
 You can open up this repository in your favorite code editor and start exploring the code.

 In semaphor-components folder, you'll find the custom component that we'll add to the Semaphor dashboard.
 It's a simple component showing recent sales — about 50 lines of code.
-It takes a data prop, which is the data to be displayed.
-But you can make your components as sophisticated as you want.
+It demonstrates how to use all three props (data, settings, and theme) that Semaphor provides to your custom components.
+You can make your components as sophisticated as you want.

 src/components/semaphor-components/recent-sales-card.tsx